Wednesday, December 31, 2008

 Yao Yai is a long mountainous island immediately south of Yao Noi and east of Phuket.

 It is much less touristy than (not particularly touristy) Yao Noi, despite having nicer beaches, equal scenery and easier access from the busy parts of Phuket.
-The 4th biggest island in Thailand and only 6 resorts.
+The 4th biggest island in Thailand and only a dozen resorts.

 AREA MAP

-25KM north south and Ikm from Yao Noi at the closest point. - map from Heimat Garden
+Ko Yao Yai (Long Island big - Ko Noi is Long Island small) is 25KM north to south and Ikm from Yao Noi at the closest point. - map from Heimat Garden.
+It's roughly equidistant from Phuket and the Krabi coast.

 Some of the places featured on this page - modified Google Earth image.